Perrierosedum: Distribution and habitat

-P. madagascariense is known only from Andringitra Massif in the Haute Matsiatra and Ihorombe regions of south-central Madagascar.
+Perrierosedum madagascariense is known only from Andringitra Massif in the Haute Matsiatra and Ihorombe regions of south-central Madagascar.
 It grows on rocky outcrops at altitudes of 1600 m to 2659 m.

 Description

-P. madagascariense is a small perennial shrub growing 50-80 cm tall.
+Perrierosedum madagascariense is a small perennial shrub growing 50-80 cm tall.
 The branches are hairless and quadrangular.
 The fleshy leaves are sessile, borne opposite one another, measuring 2.5-5 cm by 1.5-2.5 cm with finely toothed margins.
 The inflorescence is a terminal corymbose cyme bearing three to ten flowers.
 The flowers measure approximately 10 mm across and are hexamerous or, rarely, pentamerous.
 The petals are white with a red to orange tint and purple veins.

 Conservation status

-P. madagascariense is listed as critically endangered by the International Union for the Conservation of Nature under criterion B2ab(iii), based on its small area of occupancy and the decline of its habitat.
+Perrierosedum madagascariense is listed as critically endangered on the International Union for the Conservation of Nature's Red List under criterion B2ab(iii), based on its small area of occupancy and the decline of its habitat.
 It is known only from a single location within Andringitra National Park, and the size of the population is unknown.
 Despite occurring within a protected area, it is threatened by wildfires, grazing, and human disturbance from hikers and rock climbers.

 This species has been planted at the Botanical and Zoological Garden of Tsimbazaza in Antananarivo, Madagascar.